Project/performance management, asset performance management, and asset/project portfolio management make up the EAM software revenue market.

 The corporate asset management software industry is exploding.
 The market has transformed as the focus has shifted from simple maintenance management to enterprise-wide asset management.

-During the projected period, the worldwide Enterprise Asset Management (EAM) market is predicted to increase at an annual rate of 8.7%, reaching USD 5.5 billion by 2026, up from USD 3.3 billion in 2020.
 The rising popularity of SaaS-based EAM solutions, the growing need for gaining a 360-degree view of assets, increased use of IoT platforms and devices to manage enterprise assets, elimination of overheads caused by adherence to compliance, convergence of technologies such as AI, IoT, and analytics, and a growing need for gaining a 360-degree view of assets are all expected to drive the growth of the EAM market.

 There are three key revenue cycles in the EAM sector.
 Users may utilise project and performance management to track and manage projects from start to finish in an orderly and effective manner.
 Users may track individual team members' or the whole project team's performance to ensure that everyone is doing their part and keeping projects on schedule.